 - Have an emergency bucket toilet ready.

 - GET WATERPROOF WADERS!
-If you have to walk through flood water, at least you won’t be directly in contact with the raw sewage floating there.
+(Amazon Link) If you have to walk through flood water, at least you won’t be directly in contact with the raw sewage floating there.

 2. You’ll Need Tools and Wood in with Your Hurricane Supplies